rains1435/sep10-freedom-project/blog/entry02.md

 Since I've developed the skill of organization, I also have to organize my time.
 I try not to cram gaming/ leisure time into school days and it has been improving ever since.
 When there is a ton of homework, I will manage my time by finding the best times to stop and take breaks **(I got ADHD so I stress excessively)**.
 Managing my time is really helpful and there isn't much to be said about it.

+## Next Step

+Brainstorm innovations or solutions to educating teenagers on financing, preferably budgeting.
+Maybe a software, a hardware or both all in one.

 [Previous](entry01.md) | [Next](entry03.md)